-The Makelangelo is an art robot.
+The Makelangelo 3.2 is an art robot.
 It hangs on a board, wall, or white board and makes pictures.
 It has all the technology of a 3D printer without the burning hot temperatures or the expensive plastic filament.
-Assembling and running the kit will prepare the builder to take that next step into DIY 3D printing.
+This kit will prepare the user to take that next step into 3D printing.

 All the electronics, motors, and belts can be reused to make a 3D printer.
 Planning for the future reduces waste and helps everyone.
 That’s why we use water bottles for counterweights: taking one out of the recycling help mother nature.

 To run the Makelangelo you will need a Windows, Apple, or Linux comptuer with a USB port and the Makelangelo software.
 The default setup also requires a 4’x3′ board (A0 size) and 24″x18″ paper (A2).

 If teaching is your focus, talk to us!
 Many teachers are using the Makelangelo in their STEAM classes.
 It is a great way to introduce coordinate systems, pythagorean theorem, trigonometry, gcode, physics, and more.
 We want to share your experience with other teachers and make the lessons easy to repeat.

 The Makelangelo is open source.
 All the source code for Makelangelo is online.
 If you need support, We’re here to help you all the way.
 Our active support forums are open 24/7/365.
 You don’t need to be a programmer to use the Makelangelo.
 The software converts PNG, JPG, BMP, and GIF images for you in one of several different styles.
 DXF support is also included.

 New 2016: The Makelangelo ships fully assembled – the electronics, motor mounts, and pen holder have been done by us.
 See recommended add-ons for more info.

 - The Java software converts your photographs or DXF files into lines.